Community Solar Background

 Participants can lease as few or as many panels as they desire, as long as they are not producing more energy than they are consuming at their residence or business.
 Each lessee will receive a proportional percentage of utility bill credit that is equal to the amount of energy their lease produces.
 By using renewable resources to produce electricity, the solar park becomes eligible for renewable energy certificates (RECs).
 A REC is created with every megawatt-hour of electricity generated from the solar park.
-The RECs generated from this project belong to Patriot Solar Group and not to the utility or the participants.
+The RECs generated from this project belong to Community Energy Options LLC and not to the utility or the participants.
 View our solar math table to see lease costs and estimated energy output for 1 to 30 solar panels.

 How Can I Participate?

 If you are a Lansing Board of Water & Light electric customer, you are eligible to help advance renewable energy in our state.
 Participating in the project entitles you to 25 years of credits on your utility bill for the energy your solar lease produces.
 Leases are limited, so act now!
 Hop over to our sign-up page to learn more or take a look at others in your community who are supporting solar.